• Skip to primary navigation

 Then place the pan(s) in the oven for 15 minutes.

 • Meanwhile, beat eggs on a low speed of your electric mixer for 30 seconds.
 Add milk; beat for another 15 seconds.
-Then add gf flour and salt and beat for 2 minutes more until smooth.
+Then add gluten free flour and salt and beat for 2 minutes more until smooth.
 Your batter should be thin.

 • Carefully take the pans out of the oven.
 Make sure the drippings are super HOT before you put the room temperature batter into the pans.
 Fill half way.